- How it works

 I had this expectation that coming back to the lab was going to be business as usual.
-However, with only a few of us on site, often at varying times, tasks like day-to-day equipment maintenance and maintaining reagent and consumable stocks needed to be shared amongst a smaller team.
-Given all the extra things I needed to consider, I realised it was going to take time to ramp up to the levels of productivity I had experienced prior to lockdown.”Peter Kutapan Synthace Scientist
+However...
+I realised it was going to take time to ramp up to the levels of productivity I had experienced prior to lockdown.

-Scientists Are Excited To Get Back To Work But Are Concerned About The Increased Risk of COVID-19 Infection
+Scientists Are Excited To Get Back To Work, But Concerned About The Increased Risk of COVID-19 Infection

 Initially, we wanted to get a feel for how happy our scientists were to return to the lab.
 All said they were ‘excited’ or ‘couldn’t wait’ to get back.

 However, whilst we ensure every measure is taken on site to maintain a safe working environment, it is necessary for many of our staff to use public transport to get to the lab, which is based in West London.

 As such, it was understandable that several lab members commented on concern about using public transport to travel to work.
 As scientist Alex Nash explains:

 “I was excited to get back but also apprehensive about getting into the lab from home.
 Also, the inability to travel by normal routes has affected my flexibility in the hours I can work.”